 My practice is in Chapel Hill, North Carolina, five minutes from I-40.
 The office is designed around patients’ comfort and convenience.
 Parking is right outside the door.
 Appointments are on time, and are unhurried: I allocate up to an hour for each follow-up appointment (and well over two hours for a first appointment).
 Phone calls are not delegated to office staff: I answer all calls myself.

-My practice is now devoted solely to Ehlers Danlos Syndrome (EDS), and to conditions that resemble it.
+My practice is now devoted solely to helping people with Ehlers Danlos Syndrome (EDS), and conditions that resemble it, to get better care in a medical system that largely ignores them.
 Note that I do not accept any insurance payments.
 This means patients themselves pay for my services, and I supply them with detailed receipts, so that they themselves can seek reimbursement from their insurers.
 Medicare and Medicaid do not reimburse patients for my services, but some other insurers do.

-However, there are articles on this website for family doctors and pediatricians (“Primary Care Practitioners”), that should enable them to both diagnose, and treat, most patients with EDS and related conditions.
-So, I suggest that you print these articles, and see if your local doctor will read them and try to use them to help you.
-Click on the “Articles” menu.
-The two articles for primary care doctors are “Joint Hypermobility Diagnosis for Non-Specialists,” and “Medical Care of Patients with a Hypermobility Disorder.”
+There are articles on this website for family doctors and pediatricians (“Primary Care Practitioners”) that should enable them to both diagnose, and treat, most patients with an EDS or a related condition.
+The two articles are “Joint Hypermobility Diagnosis for Non-Specialists,” and “Medical Care of Patients with a Hypermobility Disorder.”
+Click on the “Articles” tab to find them.
+I suggest that you read these articles carefully, and see if your local doctor will read them and try to use them to help you.

 Alan Spanos, MD, MA